Did you know?

 Only the female marula tree bears fruit.
 By mid-February, the yellow-skinned, white-fleshed fruits are ripe for plucking.
 Many wild animals, but especially elephants, are crazy about the succulent, nutritious fruit.
 They’ve been known to ram the tree to dislodge their favorite snack if none has fallen to the ground.

-A single tree can yield between 500kg and 2 tons of fruit.
+A single tree can yield between 500kg and two tons of fruit.
 Between the pachyderms and the rural communities in and around the town of Phalaborwa in Limpopo province who earn a living by harvesting the fruit, there’s plenty to go around at harvest time, from late January to March.

 Like wine grapes, marula fruit is hand-harvested.
 The fruit is crushed from the kernel, and the flesh separated from the skins before being fermented in the same way that pressed grapes are fermented to make wine.
 The 'wine' is double distilled and matured in small oak casks for 2 years before being blended with fresh cream.